 PLANNING BEFORE YOU LEAVE HOME

-REMINDER – DAMAGE DEPOSIT – YES Tours requires all clients participating on the instructor training course to provide a CAD$400 cash deposit on arrival, which is to be held by YES Tours for the duration of the program.
-The deposit will be returned to the student in full at the end of the program providing no damage has been made to the property.
+REMINDER – DAMAGE DEPOSIT – YES Tours requires all clients participating on the instructor training course to provide a CAD$400 CASH deposit on arrival, which is to be held by YES Tours for the duration of the program.
+The deposit will be returned to the student in full at the end of the program providing no damage has to the property has occurred.
 Please have the cash ready upon arrival at the chalet.

 TRAVEL INSURANCE – Travel insurance is a requirement!
 Unfortunately accidents do happen on the slopes and medical treatment is expensive.
 Be sure to bring all the details of your travel insurance coverage including your policy number and your insurer’s contact details should you need to make a claim.
 It’s often a good idea to leave that information with a family emergency contact too.
 We recommend you double check with your insurance policy to ensure it includes winter sports (skiing, snowboarding etc) and other activities you might want to do (dog sledding, snowmobiling) as some policies may not cover you.
 See the section below for insurance recommendations.

 TOURIST VISAS – Most visitors to Canada now require an Electronic Travel Authorization (eTA) before you can board your flight to Canada.
 Find out more here: www.canada.ca/en/immigration-refugees-citizenship/services/visit-canada/eta/about.html